 Children in years 3 and 4 will experience at least one residential trip and annual residential visits are organised for children in years 5 and 6.
-Residential trips for the older pupils are usually at an outdoor adventure Centre, such as Grafham Water or Burwell House.
+Residential trips for the older pupils are usually at an Outdoor Adventure Centre, such as Grafham Water or Burwell House.
 Pupils have even travelled to Belgium for a historical battlefields visit which we hope to repeat in the future.

-We also go on local walks in the village and to the Nature Reserve and occasionally have visits from local artists, scientists and other professionals.
+We also go on local walks in the village and to the Nature Reserve and aim to have regular visits from local artists, scientists and other professionals.
+We are currently developing a Careers Related Learning curriculum using the Skills Builder programme where children develop 8 essential skills: listening, speaking, problem solving, creativity, staying positive, aiming high, leadership, and teamwork

-For further details of the themes and essential experiences, have a look at the 'Topic Plan' document on the Curriculum area of the website.
+For further details of our themes and essential experiences, have a look at the Curriculum area of the website.